 Step 1: Navigate towards the File menu and click on Options, which is the last thing on that list.

-Step 3: Under Manage section at the bottom of the window, select Excel Add-ins from dropdown list and click on Go… button placed besides.
+Step 3: Under the Manage section at the bottom of the window, select Excel Add-ins from the dropdown list and click on Go… button placed beside.

 This way, you can enable the Excel Solver under Microsoft Excel.

 Method #2 – Solving Linear Programming Problem using Excel Solver